markokajzer/discord-soundbot/README.md

 ### Removing sounds

 You can delete sounds by typing `!remove <sound>`.
 The bot will respond with the status of the deletion in the channel of the message.

+## Configuration

+You can configure the accepted file formats (via the `extensions` array) as well as the size of the accepted files (via the `size` given in bytes).

+The bot can also automatically delete `!<sound>` messages for you to reduce channel spam.
+For this, set `deleteMessages` to `true`.

+Check `config/default-example.json` for an example config.